Arado Ar 233: Design and development

-General history of the Aircraft
+General history of the aircraft

 The Arado Ar 233 was intended for civilian use only but, later on in the development process, the Germans wanted to weaponize it and make it suitable for combat.
-Some aircraft firms that worked for the axis power, were thinking about post war German civil aircraft early in the 1940s, in accordance with a request made by the RLM or the ministry of aviation.
+Some aircraft firms that worked for the axis power, were thinking about post war German civil aircraft early in the 1940s, in accordance with a request made by the Reichsluftfahrtministerium (RLM/German aviation ministry).
 Some examples of aircraft designed for Germany for future civilian use are the Fw 206 and the BV 144.
 The Arado firm responded with their own two engine float plane design because of the Fw 206 and BV 144.
-The Ar 233 project began around August and was bearing the designation of "E 430" It originally had two variants. the first variant is a Bramo 323 R2 powered seaplane model that is capable of transporting ten passengers.
-The other variation was the Argus Ar 204, which was scrapped for in favor of the much more superior Bramo 323 R2.
+The Ar 233 project began around August and bore the company designation E 430 and initially the RLM designation Ar 430.
+Two variants were envisaged, one being a Bramo 323 R2 powered seaplane model capable of transporting ten passengers, and the other powered by the Argus Ar 204, which was scrapped for in favor of the much more superior Bramo 323 R2.